Yi-Chia-Chen/psychopy-expt-toolbox/README.md

 ## Planned Improvements
 - Create object controlling experimental blocks and trials with mixed and blocked design, different randomization units, etc.
-- splitting up the instructions object to an instructions and an experiment objects
+- split up the instructions object to an instructions object and an experiment object
+- add rest duration recording to the experiment object